laws-africa/laws-africa.github.io/api/docs.markdown

 * Content types: JSON

 Get a description of the table of contents (TOC) of an act.
-This includes the chapters, parts, sections and schedules that make up the act, based on the structure captured by the Indigo editor.
+This includes the chapters, parts, sections and schedules that make up the act, based on the structure captured by the Laws.Africa editor.

 Each item in the table of contents has this structure: